Your source of photonics CAD tools

 Material Database

-A material database is provided, giving parameters for common materials including AlGaAs, InGaAsP, InGaAlAs, gold, copper etc. This provides information for the gain calculations such as band gap, effective masses, refractive index (dispersive models e.g. Adachi), etc. The database is ASCII based and you can readily add your own materials as required.
+A material database is provided, giving parameters for common materials including AlGaAs, InGaAsP, InGaAlAs, gold, copper etc. This provides information for the gain calculations such as band gap, effective masses, refractive index (dispersive models e.g. Adachi), etc. You can also readily add your own materials as required.

 Comparison with Harold XY, Harold QCSE and PICWave